boscoh/inmembrane/customization.md

 # Configuration of _inmembrane_

-By default, _inmembrane_ will run the gram-positive protocol using remote web services for the analysis (and HMMER locally) without requiring any additional configuration.
+By default, _inmembrane_ will run the Gram+ protocol using remote web services for the analysis (and HMMER locally) without requiring any additional configuration.

-On the first use of the program, a default `inmembrane.config` configuration file will be generated, otherwise existing the existing `inmembrane.config` will be used.
+On the first use of the program, a default `inmembrane.config` configuration file will be generated.
+Once created, you can edit this `inmembrane.config`.
+Subsequent use of the program will reference the existing `inmembrane.config`.
 This file contains all the user adjustable parameters (as a Python dictionary).
-To run the gram-negative protocol, use locally installed copies of SignalP/LipoP/TMHMM or tweak the external loop threshold, you may want to edit the configuration file to your needs.
+To run the Gram- protocol, use locally installed copies of SignalP/LipoP/TMHMM or tweak the external loop threshold, you may want to edit the configuration file to your needs.

-The default parameters are as following, they will be explained in sections below:
+The default parameters are as following, and they will be explained in sections below:

     {
       'fasta': '',